 The shape of our rebar greenhouse is like half a tube (i.e. Quonset).
 Tunnel greenhouses are quite popular because they heat up so fast, having less interior air to heat compared to any other shape.
 Also the shape is very strong and eliminates the building of a roof and uses less material.
 It's so fast to erect that I still can't believe it.
 And it uses less poly to cover it than any other design per sq. foot of growing area.
 It is very wind resistant and deflects the wind over it.
-It holds the snow well together you can insert supports in it if your snowdrifts cover it, like here.
+For greater strength, you can insert supports in it if snowdrifts cover it, like here.
 With the long side facing south it is interesting that when the sun directly strikes the greenhouse perpendicularly at some point in the curve, giving maximum heat and light.
 It's the ideal shape.

 Remarks About Rebar

 If you want a wider rebar greenhouse, you can buy longer rods or weld two together.
 In that case I would use one-inch diameter rebar.
 One advantage of rebar is that its small diameter blocks little light.
 For example, all the rebar used in the arches of my 50 foot greenhouse take up less space that the cross-section of just two two-by-six pieces of wood!
 Impressive eh?
 I should mention here that the rebar has grooves or corrugations in it, perfect for holding it in the soil, but, being rough it could abrade regular poly.
 That's why I only use woven poly that I sell as it's so tough.
 Also, since the rebar lets in so much light there can be leaf burning with regular poly, however woven poly scatters the light preventing leaf burning.